 How a recovery charity helped a man battling a 26-year-long drug addiction avoid being put 'six feet under' by connecting him with a new-found passion for cookery

-- Without his parents around, Andy turned to drugs at a young age to feel 'accepted by other people'
+- Without parents around, Andy turned to drugs to feel 'accepted by others'

-- With the help and belief of recovery assistance charity Double Impact, Andy has used his new-found passion for cookery to battle his addictions
+- But with help from Double Impact, Andy has used a new-found passion for cookery to move forward with his life

 Feeling at a Loss

 Andy battled a 26-year drug addiction with cannabis and other Class A drugs from age 14 onwards

 The reasons leading to drug and alcohol dependency can be complex and intricate – with research suggesting these type of addictions are most commonly a response to traumatic or difficult life events, particularly during childhood.

 For Andy, this appeared to be the case.